AidanHilt/PersonalMonorepo/atils/docs/jobs.md

 Launches a special job that mounts a given PVC, and provides tools to interact with the files on the pvc.

 ### Arguments
---pvc-name PVC_NAME, -pn PVC_NAME: The name of the PVC to launch a management pod for --namespace NAMESPACE, -n NAMESPACE: The namespace the PVC is located in.
+`--pvc-name PVC_NAME, -pn PVC_NAME`: The name of the PVC to launch a management pod for `--namespace NAMESPACE, -n NAMESPACE`: The namespace the PVC is located in.
 Defaults to current namespace

 ## run
 Runs a job in the JOBS_DIR directory.

 ### Arguments
---set: Can be used multiple times.
+`--set`: Can be used multiple times.
 Sets a value for a key in the job template.
-Not currently working
---tag: Special case for setting a value.
+Not currently working `--tag`: Special case for setting a value.
 Sets the image tag to use